katerinaelsasser/film_review_database/README.md

 This code was for when I deployed changes of my website.
 I would use *git add .* , followed by *git commit -m ""*  (in the quotation marks, I would put in a snippet of what I did), then I would put in *git push heroku master* (this would be sent to both my git repository as well being sent to heroku).

 When I add a new commit to this master website, it will be automatically updated.
-I deployed it by doing the following steps:

 ## Credits
 ### Content